 On February 14th, 2017, Representative Joseph “Joe” Neal (D) from Richland County, South Carolina, died unexpectedly at age sixty-six.
 Rep. Neal served as a pastor, an advocate for environmental justice, and a civil rights activist.
 He descended from enslaved African Americans in lower Richland County, a rural and predominantly Black community south of Columbia, the state’s capital.
 Neal was a powerful voice during state legislature debates in summer 2015 over the Confederate flag, which had flown on the Statehouse grounds since 1961.
 These debates arose after Dylann Roof’s murder of nine African Americans at Charleston’s historic Emanuel A.M.E.
 Church that June.
 Rep. Neal called upon white legislators defending the flag under the guise of heritage to consider the suffering of not only the victims’ families, but also enslaved African Americans and their descendants, a reminder to those white legislators of the Confederate flag’s racist history.
 Grace, he argued, could emerge from this empathy and understanding.
 It was a moment for white legislators upset about the erasure of their heritage to consider the heritage of their Black neighbors and to allow grace into their hearts and cultivate a different understanding of history for the sake of the dead’s grieving families.
 Was it grace that touched those white legislators that summer, many of whom ultimately voted for the flag to be removed from its pole on the Statehouse grounds?
 I don’t know.
 We cannot rule out the power of political expediency.

 Dylann Roof was from Richland County, like Representative Neal.
 I am, too.
 In fact, I knew Dylann Roof’s older sister.
-We attended Dreher High School together, a public school in downtown Columbia, almost an even split of Black and white.
-Roof’s kin was a year ahead of me, and we participated in theater productions together.
+We attended Dreher High School together, a public school in downtown Columbia that has a demography evenly split between Black and white.
+Roof’s sister was a grade ahead of me, and we participated in theater productions together.
 She was little and blonde, with large blue eyes.
-Years later, I saw those eyes transposed onto the face of her younger brother, Dylann, staring out unfamiliarly hooded and dull from newspapers.
+Years later, I saw those eyes transposed onto the face of her younger brother, Dylann, staring out unfamiliarly hooded and dull from the pages of newspapers.
 Dylann went to Hand Middle School, which I attended, and there he overlapped with my little sister for a year.
 She didn’t know him, but she knows people who did.
-One of them said that Roof often spent afternoons smoking weed by the dumpsters behind the Target five minutes from my parents’ house.
+One of them recalled that Roof often spent afternoons smoking weed by the dumpsters behind the Target five minutes from my parents’ house.

-This must sound almost folksy—a town in the South where everyone knows each other, or each other’s family, or some piece of gossip—and it might be, if it weren’t for the patina of blood.
+This must sound almost folksy — a town in the South where everyone knows each other, or each other’s family, or some piece of gossip — and it might be, if it weren’t for the patina of blood.
 Proximity does not guarantee compassion.
 In the South, it’s often been the reverse: the closer whites and African Americans are, the more whites push themselves away.
 We’ve made racial hierarchy more rigid, using racism to reassure ourselves that we are indeed better than our Black neighbors.
 It’s an ingenious but ultimately vicious, self-defeating strategy.
 James Baldwin wrote extensively about what this racism has done to the white soul.
 In a clip from the powerful new documentary I Am Not Your Negro (2017), he calls it “the death of the heart.”
-He argued that racism has created a division in the private and public lives of white Americans, rendering them unable to practice public empathy—grace, as Rep. Neal might have called it.
+He argued that racism has created a division in the private and public lives of white Americans, rendering them unable to practice public empathy — grace, as Rep. Neal might have called it.
 Baldwin, in his book The Fire Next Time (1963), described it as an “inability to renew themselves at the fountain of their own lives,” a profound distrust of the self that makes any incisive, revelatory discussion of the racial reality of America nigh impossible.
-Until white people open themselves to public empathy—to grace—and interrogate why, as Baldwin puts it, we have constructed the concept of and need the “n—–,” that conversation cannot happen.
-Roof needed to believe in that myth, and, like so many white people before him, he killed Black Americans to maintain it.
+Until white people open themselves to public empathy — to grace — and interrogate why, as Baldwin puts it, we have constructed the concept of and need the “n—–,” that conversation cannot happen.
+Roof needed to believe in that myth, and, like so many whites before him, he killed Black Americans to maintain it.

 What consciousness had she gained?
 Was it a small step towards public empathy?
 Or was it fear of appearing overtly racist?
 Was it some of both?
 I do not know.
 What I must admit here is my own uncertainty on that subject, and others.
 I had multiple conversations with my mother about the inclusion of this story and my depiction of my grandmother.
 We were unsure that this essay could adequately capture the complexity of her life, which is sketchily and incompletely (though hopefully not unkindly) represented here, without diverging too much away from the purpose of the piece.
 I’ve decided, honestly, that I am unable to fulfill that task, and that I must simply say that there is much here unexplained and unsaid, especially on the dynamics of class, race, and gender.
 Writing about living people and the recently deceased requires due diligence and an empathy of its own, and piecing together this essay has given me a revived appreciation for offering that empathy to those long dead, too.
 My adviser during my undergraduate years at Middlebury College, Dr. Anne Knowles, often told her students that admitting uncertainty within their academic work was not a bad thing—that honesty was better than a lie of omission, and that it kept a door open for further research and exploration at another, more appropriate time.
 I’m applying that advice here and now.